sarkistlt/softlayer-object-storage/README.md

     // upload 'mysql.sql.gz' from local to OS
     // if you are passing stream from spawn (with no name)
-    // you can pass the name as second argument 'backupsContainer.uploadFile(readStream, name)' backupsContainer.uploadFile(readStream)
+    // you can pass the name as second argument 'backupsContainer.uploadFile(readStream, name)'
+    // or you can even pass just path 'backupsContainer.uploadFile('./mysql.sql.gz')' backupsContainer.uploadFile(readStream)
     .then(console.log)
     .catch(console.error);